nadzyah/home-decor-db/README.md

 # Home Decor Database Project

-> **Note**: This README file serves as the complete documentation for
+> [!NOTE]
-> the project.
-No `.doc` file is provided.
+> This README file serves as the complete documentation for the

-## Project Overview
+> project.
+No `*.doc` file is provided.

-This project implements a complete database solution for a home decor online shop app.
+This project implements a complete database solution for a home decor online shop application.
 It consists of two main components:

 1. **OLTP (Online Transaction Processing)**: Designed to support real-time operational activities.